 Filing a drowsy driving accident claim

-Every day, hundreds of people drive while they are fatigued and inadvertently cause an accident.
-Even if the driver won’t admit they were too sleepy to safely operate a vehicle, liability can still be established.
-Rutter Mills works with a team of accident reconstruction specialists and investigators who comb over every detail to prove what really happened.
+Every day, hundreds of people drive while fatigued and inadvertently cause an accident.
+Liability can still be established even if the driver won’t admit they were too sleepy to operate a vehicle safely.
+Rutter Mills works with a team of accident reconstruction specialists and investigators who comb over every detail to prove what happened.

-If the crash involved a truck driver, our lawyers will take action to get log books, camera footage, toll receipts, and other evidence that shows how many hours the driver was on the road before the accident took place.
+If the crash involved a truck driver, our lawyers would take action to get log books, camera footage, toll receipts, and other evidence showing how many hours the driver was on the road before the accident.

 Speak to a Virginia drowsy driving car accident lawyer

 When gathering evidence and establishing liability, time is of the essence after a drowsy driving accident.
 Contact Rutter Mills to arrange a free case evaluation today.
 There are no upfront costs, and we take all cases on a contingent-fee basis.
 Our veteran car accident attorneys in Virginia are proud to serve clients in Norfolk, Virginia Beach, Chesapeake, Newport News, Hampton, Suffolk, and Portsmouth.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.